ATEC Australia International Ltd | Mobile for Development

 Bangladesh | Energy

-ATEC provides PAYG eCook stoves for the very lowest income customers, with GSM tracking of climate impact.
+ATEC provides PAYG cook stoves for customers at the bottom of the pyramid, with GSM tracking of climate impact.

 In Bangladesh, 65% of households still use biomass for cooking.
 The emissions and smoke inhalation resulting from dirty cooking methods cause multiple health issues, particularly for women.
 For households earning less than $10 a day, 1.5 days a month are spent collecting wood, while up to three hours a day are spent on household chores due to inefficient cooking.